 There are two complementary, but very different, ways of accessing ice older than 800,000 years.
 The first is drilling at very low accumulation rate sites in East Antarctica, for example at or near Dome A. This has the advantage of recovering a continuous record, which, in the younger part, can be compared to other ice cores (an important consideration for drilling at very low accumulation sites where record integrity may be an issue).
-A variant of this approach would be to drill destructively (i.e., without producing core) to а depth corresponding to 800,000 years B.P. if it would save time and money while still recovering the older ice.

-The second method is to make use of "blue-ice" sites such as Taylor Glacier (Aciego et al., 2007), Mt.
+The second method is to make use of "blue ice" sites such as Taylor Glacier (Aciego et al., 2007), Mt.
 Moulton (Dunbar et al., 2008) and Allan Hills (Spaulding et al., 2013; Higgins et al., 2015) where old ice may outcrop at the surface via slow ablation or be present in the shallow subsurface.
 Continuous records require careful site selection, however discoveries are possible from sites with easier access, through smaller and less expensive projects.
 A site in the Allan Hills (Kehrl et al, 2018) has been shown by ice penetrating radar to likely have a continuous record at least back through the Eemian.
 Different drilling requirements are needed for the two approaches.
-Development of blue-ice sampling techniques should continue, given the potential for large volume sampling, very old ice (see below) and the possibility that continuous ice records will not be core discovered.
+Development of blue ice sampling techniques should continue, given the potential for large volume sampling, very old ice (see below) and the possibility that continuous ice core records will not be discovered.
 Consideration of sites where only old ice might be preserved (for example areas where there is no accumulation today but has been in the past) should also continue.

-The IPICS "Oldest Ice" workshop resulted in a paper (Fischer et al., 2015 describing the current state of knowledge of possible oldest ice sites; although it is possible to use modeling to identify possible locations (Liefferinge and Pattyn, 2013) it has the general conclusion that more reconnaissance is needed before choosing a site.
+The IPICS "Oldest Ice" workshop resulted in a paper (Fischer et al., 2013) describing the current state of knowledge of possible oldest ice sites; although it is possible to use modeling to identify possible locations (Liefferinge and Pattyn, 2013) it has the general conclusion that more reconnaissance is needed before choosing a site.
 Choosing a location with confidence is still difficult; mainly due to poorly-known geothermal heat flux.
 Determination of the spatial variability of geothermal heat flux is critical to the identification of potential drilling sites for oldest ice.
 Regions of current attention for sites of oldest ice cores are the areas around Dome A, Dome C, and Dome F and the Aurora Subglacial Basin.
-The Rapid Access Ice Drill, which will be able to guickly create access holes spatially-distributed measurements of geothermal heat flux in less than 1,000 m of ice with minimal logistics should facilitate site selection.
+The new Rapid Access Ice Drill, currently in a testing phase, should be able to quickly create access holes for spatiallydistributed measurements of geothermal heat flux in less than 1,000 m of ice should facilitate site selection.
 There is a general consensus that several cores will need to be drilled, likely by different national groups or international partners.
 New and ongoing radar, laser altimetry, gravity and magnetic data from ICECAP and Antarctica's Gamburtsev Province (AGAP) airborne surveys are helping identify potential sites, but additional observations and model calculations are needed.
-In Greenland. locations on the west side of the east mountain range where the first ice sheet originated might result in ice more than one million years old.
+In Greenland, locations on the west side of the east mountain range where the first ice sheet originated might result in ice more than one million years old.
 Since the stratigraphy is likely to be disturbed in that area, methods for dating ice that is not in order stratigraphically should be further developed before drilling for ice older than 800,000 years in Greenland.